 Before submitting a complaint to the ombudsman, try resolving the issue with your electricity retailer first.
 You and your energy company will usually be able to reach a solution without a need to take it further.

-Compare Electricity Providers in Queensland - February 16th
+Compare Queensland Electricity Providers - March 16th